Breaking Symmetries from a Set-Covering Perspective: Introduction

 In many cases, symmetry breaking constraints, complete or partial, are expressed in terms of conjunctions of ``lex-constraints''.
 Each constraint corresponds to one symmetry, $\sigma$, which is a permutation on vertices, and restricts the search space to consider assignments that are lexicographically smaller than their permuted form obtained according to $\sigma$.
 Similarly, a set of permutations is identified with the conjunction of the lex-constraints for the elements of the set.
 A complete symmetry break is a set that satisfies exactly the set of canonical graphs.
 Of course, if one considers the set of all permutations, then the corresponding symmetry break is complete but too large to be of practical use.

 Codish~\etal\cite{Codish2019} introduce a partial symmetry break, which is equivalent to considering the quadratic number of permutations that swap a pair of vertices.
 Rintanen~\etal\cite{RintanenR24} enhance this approach for directed graphs.
 Itzhakov and Codish~\cite{Itzhakov2016} observe that a complete symmetry break can be defined in terms of a small number of lex-constraints.
 They compute compact complete symmetry breaking constraints for graphs with 10 or less vertices.
+Similar approach is taken by Dan\v{c}o~et~al.\ in the context of finite models~\cite{danco2025}.
 It is known that that breaking symmetry by adding constraints to eliminate symmetric solutions is intractable in general~\cite{Babai1983,crawford-kr96}.
 So, we do not expect to find a complete symmetry break of polynomial size that identifies canonical graphs which are lex-leaders.

 In general, previous works focus on sets of permutations.
 Given a set $\Pi$ of permutations, one typically asks questions of the form: ``Which symmetries are broken by $\Pi$'', ``Are all symmetries broken by $\Pi$?'', ``Can we add a permutation to $\Pi$ and break a symmetry not yet broken?'', or ``Can we remove a permutation from $\Pi$ and still break the same symmetries?''.